 - As stamps are added and removed from the collection, consider capacity and cost concerns

 - Consider how to gain visibility and/or monitor the collection of stamps as a single unit.

 Each of these items is detailed with specific guidance in the following sections of this reference architecture.

 This solution represents a multi-cluster and multi-region topology, without the inclusion of an advanced orchestrator to treat all clusters as part of a unified fleet.
-When cluster count increases, consider enrolling the members in Azure Kubernetes Fleet Manager for better at-scale management of the particpating clusters.
-The infrastructure architecture presented here doesn't fundimentally change with the enrollment into Fleet Manager, but day-2 operations and similar activities will benefit from a control plane that can target multiple clusters simulatiously.
+When cluster count increases, consider enrolling the members in Azure Kubernetes Fleet Manager for better at-scale management of the participating clusters.
+The infrastructure architecture presented here doesn't fundamentally change with the enrollment into Fleet Manager, but day-2 operations and similar activities benefits from a control plane that can target multiple clusters simultaneously.

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that can be used to improve the quality of a workload.
 For more information, see Microsoft Azure Well-Architected Framework.

 When deploying multiple Kubernetes clusters in highly available and geographically distributed configurations, it's essential to consider the sum of each Kubernetes cluster as a coupled unit.
 You might want to develop code-driven strategies for automated deployment and configuration to ensure that each Kubernetes instance is as identical as possible.
 You'll want to consider strategies for scaling out and in, by adding or removing other Kubernetes instances.
 You'll want your design, and deployment and configuration plan, to account for regional failures or other common scenarios.